 In the wood-burning appliance industry, we say as mentioned above that the chimney is the motor of the system, that is said because a liner that is properly sized or proportioned to your appliance will make it work much better.

-Let me give you an example, if you have a wood stove that requires a 6” liner which most modern stoves do, then the liner you connect to it should be 6” also making the complete system with equal proportions from top to bottom.
+Let me give you an example if you have a wood stove that requires a 6” liner which most modern stoves do, then the liner you connect to it should be 6” this makes the complete system with equal proportions from top to bottom.

 So we can see how the clay chimney liner or stainless steel chimney liner inside your chimney, in this case, is the motor of your appliance, just like the motor in a car it needs to be sized properly otherwise it will lack power or have too much, not being optimal for that vehicle.